On-line predictive linear regression: On-line protocol, part I

 Let $\Err_n^{\epsilon}:=\err_1^{\epsilon}+\cdots+\err_n^{\epsilon}$ be the cumulative number of errors made up to, and including, step $n$.
 In the following sections, we will find it convenient to distinguish between two notions of validity, ``weak validity'' and ``strong validity''.
-A measurable prediction strategy in the on-line protocol (or, as we will say, \emph{confidence predictor}) is \emph{weakly valid} in some statistical model (such as (\ref{eq:GL1})) if the probability that $\err_n^{\epsilon}=1$ is $\epsilon$, for each $\epsilon\in(0,1)$ and each $n$ under any probability distribution in the model.
-(Cf.\ Cox \& Hinkley \citeyear{cox/hinkley:1974}, (75) on p.~243.)
-Weak validity by itself does not imply that $\Err_n/n$ is likely to be close to $\epsilon$ for large $n$.
-A \emph{strongly valid} confidence predictor is one for which, in addition, the events $\err_n^{\epsilon}=1$, $n=1,2,\ldots$, are independent.